ammar-tanwar/bloglearnbay/posts/support-vector-machines.md

 SVM studies the labeled data & then classify any new input data depending on what it learned into the training phase.

 It can be used for both classification and regression problems.
 As SVC supports vector classification SVR stands for support vector regression.
-One of the main features of SVM is [kernel function](https://www.geeksforgeeks.org/major-kernel-functions-in-support-vector-machine-svm/#:~:text=Kernel%20Function%20is%20a%20method,window%20to%20manipulate%20the%20data.), it can be used for nonlinear data by using the kernel trick.
+One of the main features of SVM is  <a href="https://www.geeksforgeeks.org/major-kernel-functions-in-support-vector-machine-svm/#:~:text=Kernel%20Function%20is%20a%20method,window%20to%20manipulate%20the%20data." target="_blank" rel="nofollow">kernel function</a>, it can be used for nonlinear data by using the kernel trick.
 The working of the kernel trick is to transform the data into another dimension so that we can draw a hyperplane that classifies the data.

 How SVM work??